ndmen/nodejstodo/README.md

 # nodejstodo
-Backend on Node, Express, Postgres
+Todo Backend on Node, Express and Postgres